The International Phonetic Alphabet

 Definitions

-• A diphthong: a blend of two monophthongs, represented by two symbols.
+• Diphthong: a combination of two monophthongs, represented by two symbols.

 • Short vowels: brief in nature.

-• Long vowels: lengthened, depicted by two triangles to the right of the symbol.
+• Long vowels: lengthened, represented by two triangles to the right of the symbol.